jssql1234/docs-sqlacc/docs/usage/Tools/RTM/faq.md

 ![qrcode-settings](../../../../static/img/usage/tools/rtm-faq/qrcode-settings.jpg)

 - The measurement is in Inch
-- This guide design for is for Laser Printer only
+- This guide is designed for Laser Printer only
 - For Dot Matrix Printer make sure set to 1 for Height & Width

 ## How to Add FromDocNo and FromDocDate Variable in Report Design ?